Earlham's Approach to Academic Learning

 Students should carefully read the syllabus they receive for each course to fully understand each professor’s expectations about the appropriate use of materials and about working on assignments with other students.

 Violations of academic integrity are taken very seriously because they undermine our trust in one another and the credibility of the academic enterprise.
 Penalties for violations range from failing assignments or tests to suspension or expulsion from the College.
 Students who are suspended as a result of an academic violation may not transfer academic credits to Earlham during the suspension.

 At matriculation, every student is assigned an academic adviser who will help the student plan his or her course of study while at Earlham.
 It should be noted that while academic advisers assist students in this way, the responsibility for meeting all graduation requirements rests finally with the student.
 Once a student is ready to declare a major, he or she should arrange to have an academic adviser within that field or department.
 Forms for changing academic advisers are available from the Registrar's Office.
 Students and advisers receive an Academic Audit at the beginning of each academic year, outlining outstanding General Education and credit requirements for degree completion.

-At matriculation, every student is assigned an academic adviser who will assist in planning a course of study while at Earlham.
-It should be noted that while academic advisers guide students in this way, the responsibility for meeting all graduation requirements rests finally with the student.
-Once a student is ready to declare a major, he or she should arrange to have an academic adviser within that department or program.
-Forms for changing academic advisers are available from the Registrar’s Office.
-Students and advisers may review degree progress on Self-Service and Degree Works at any time as these audits are always accurate.
+At matriculation, every student is assigned an academic adviser who will help the student plan his or her course of study while at Earlham.
+It should be noted that while academic advisers assist students in this way, the responsibility for meeting all graduation requirements rests finally with the student.
+Once a student is ready to declare a major, he or she should arrange to have an academic adviser within that field or department.
+Forms for changing academic advisers are available from the Registrar's Office Students and advisers may review degree progress on Self-Service and Degree Works at any time as these audits are always accurate.
 Audits are a reflection of completed and in-progress academic work.

 Changing Academic Advisers